 HEAT PAD: Reptile heat pads can be adhered directly onto the underside of the glass bottom of the tank.
 Stick it directly on the glass on one of the very far ends of the tank (opposite the water dish).
 For safety reasons, make sure to attach the rubber feet (contained in the box) at all four corners of the underside of the tank.
 This will allow air to circulate underneath the tank and prevent the heat from being trapped under the tank.
 Leave the heat pad ON 24 hours a day.
 Heat pads specifically manufactured for reptiles are safe to leave on 24 hours a day (which should be done for these enclosures).
 DO NOT use reptile heat rocks.
 They heat unevenly and have caused severe thermal burns in reptiles.
 A human-grade heat pad may be used on the low to medium setting.
-Do be sure to allow for proper ventilation for safety reasons. \\\Be sure to purchase a heat pad without automatic shut-off, which are still available.
+Do be sure to allow for proper ventilation for safety reasons.
+Be sure to purchase a heat pad without automatic shut-off, which are still available.

-\\\ Although your anole will most likely NOT spend much time on the floor of the enclosure, the heat pad will help contribute to the overall humidity and ambient temperature of the enclosure.
+Although your iguana may NOT spend much time on the floor of the enclosure, the heat pad will help contribute to the overall humidity and ambient temperature of the enclosure.
+He may also seek it out when he feels he needs extra heat - especially at night.